HavikIV/PrivateChat/README.md

 You can give the server any name you wish, it's a name that only you know the server by.
 Enter each of the four octets of the server's IP Address and the Port Number before clicking the connect button.
 ![AddServer](/Readmeimgs/AddServer.png)

 This Activity will display all of the saved conversations that the user is part of on the selected server.
-A conversation can be started by clicking on the FAB in the lower right hand corner
+A conversation can be started by clicking on the FAB in the lower right hand corner.

 ![Conversations](/Readmeimgs/Conversations.png)

 In the textbox at the top, the user needs to input the full phone number of who to send the message to.
 Currently the server only supports up 5 recipients with each of their phone numbers separated by a space.

 ![NewMessage](/Readmeimgs/NewMessage.png)